Creating a freelance writer website that attracts high-paying clients is no easy task. I mean, there’s a lot that goes into it.

 The content also needs to be top-notch to successfully sell your services and position yourself as an expert in your niche.

 Whether you’ve already got a basic freelance writer website up and running or you’re starting from scratch, not to worry – I’m here to help.

-Read on to discover the 5 elements that attract clients to your freelance writer website – and elevate it to the next level.
+Read on to discover the 5 elements that will help attract high-quality clients to your freelance writer website by elevating it to the next level.

 1. A Strong Visual Design